Welcome to the Inspera Information Hub

 Important things to note:

-Naming convention – Must be unit code-based. ie, SP30278 Examination S1 2020/21 This is vital so that those arranging the exams can identify the correct question set to link to the exam instance containing the cohort for your unit
+Naming convention for question sets – These must be unit code-based. ie, SP30278 Examination S1 2020/21 This is vital so that those arranging the exams can identify the correct question set to link to the exam instance containing the cohort for your uni.

-Cover sheet - the exam information (arranged by Faculty/School Planners) will contain cover sheet information.
-However, if there is anything that students must not see ahead of the exam start time/date, please include this in the exam itself as a 'Document' Question Type (eg. sections in the exam could be: Information, Part A, Part B.)
+Exam Information Sheet (Cover Sheet) - the Exam Information Sheet (arranged by Faculty/School Planners) will contain cover sheet information and will be accessible to students once an exam has been activitated.
+If there is anything that students must not see ahead of the exam start time/date, please include this in the exam itself as a 'Document' Question Type (eg. sections in the exam could be: Information, Part A, Part B.)

 |Component:||What is it?||How does this translate from my current scripts?|